telhoc/borregodb/README.md

 All code and scripts in this repo is available under the Apache v2 license, see attached license file.
 Please note that this initial first release is using relying on a docker image which is availble to run free of charge for non commerical purposes.
-For commerical use, please contact info@telhoc.se.
+For commerical use, please contact info@telhoc.com.
 There is an extended enterprise version of BorregoDB available with development support, where more advanced security configurations can be done.